-Civil Right regulations are intended to assure that the benefits of the Head Start Child and Adult Food Program are made available to all eligible persons.
-In recruiting and enrollment procedures we will make every effort to allow equal participation by all eligible and potential participants regardless of race, color,national origin, sex, religion, age, or disability.
+Civil Right regulations are intended to assure that the benefits of the Head Start Child and Adult Care Food Program are made available to all eligible persons.
+In recruiting and enrollment procedures we will make every effort to allow equal participation by all eligible and potential participants regardless of race, color, national origin, sex (including gender identity and sexual orientation), religion, age, or disability.

-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discrimination on the basis of race, color, national origin, sex, age and disability.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
 A non-discrimination statement must be included in the parent handbook and the employees’ handbook or anywhere that mentions CACFP or USDA (including menus and any flyer that is sent home to the parent).
 The statement should also be on the Head Start website.

 Classrooms of Head Start of Lane County must display the poster, “And Justice for All” where parents, adult participants and the general public can see and read it.